aubble/goTunneLS/README.md

 ####LogPath
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
-Use /dev/stdout or /dev/stderr to output to terminal when needed.
+Use /dev/stderr to output to terminal when needed.
+You can also use /dev/stdout but /dev/stderr just makes more sense.

 The format for logging is: